 Alternative energy is the name given to any type of energy used to replace a different source of energy, often because of the negative consequences of its use.
-Types of alternative energy throughout history have included coal, petroleum and alcohol.
+Types of alternative sources of energy throughout history have included coal, petroleum and alcohol.
 In the 21st century, these alternative sources have included bioenergy and biofuels such as palm oil, ethanol, and other low carbon alternatives.

 In the Middle Ages and Renaissance period from the 1200s to the 1500s, coal was used as the first source of alternative energy.
 When forests began to disappear due to the significant need for wood in any ever-modernizing world, coal was introduced as an alternative.
 Three hundred years later, in the early 1800s, petroleum was used to replace the depleted source of whale oil for fuel lamps.